Nutritional Support Service

 - Urinary/renal disease

-In addition, nutrition has been shown to be a vital component in optimal performance of military, working and sporting breeds.
+In addition, nutrition has been shown to be a vital component in the optimal performance of military, working, and sporting breeds.

 For example, a recent study of the nutritional composition of popular homemade diet recipes performed at the Center for Companion Animal Health at the UC Davis School of Veterinary Medicine found that 95 percent of the 200 recipes examined resulted in food that was lacking in the necessary levels of at least one essential nutrient, and more than 83 percent of the recipes had multiple nutrient deficiencies.